-The Greater Tacoma Community Foundation is your community foundation, committed to building a vibrant, compassionate and engaged Pierce County.
-We work with individuals, nonprofits, businesses and community partners to promote effective philanthropy and connect people who care with causes that matter.
+Greater Tacoma Community Foundation is committed to building a vibrant, compassionate, and engaged Pierce County.
+We work with individuals, nonprofits, businesses, and community partners to promote effective philanthropy and connect people who care with causes that matter.

-We bring together people, data and ideas to create positive social and economic change throughout Pierce County.
+We bring together people, data, and ideas to create positive social and economic change throughout Pierce County.
 We are committed to creating a community-centered culture of learning and improvement.
-We do this by deepening engagement with a wide range of stakeholders and helping them address key issues they are passionate about.

-In the past 10 years, the Community Foundation has supported more than 500 nonprofits and in 2015, donors gave nearly $7 million to a diverse range of community causes.
-These donor investments are at the core of making the following work possible in Pierce County.
+Over the past 10 years, GTCF has supported more than 500 nonprofits.
+In 2016, donors gave over $7.3 million to a diverse range of community causes.
+These contributions help make the following work possible in Pierce County.

-We are committed to having a portion of our financial resources support impact investing where some of our dollars go to support the sustainable growth of local businesses, while providing a return through repayment or equity.
+We are committed to having a portion of our financial resources support impact investing.
+Some of our dollars go to support the sustainable growth of local businesses, while providing a return through repayment or equity.
 Repaid funds are then recycled back into the community.

 We are much more than a funder.
-We facilitate the sharing of ideas, knowledge and best practices throughout Pierce County’s nonprofit community by convening learning communities where local leaders can gain insight from each others’ experiences and build stronger networks.
+We facilitate sharing ideas, knowledge, and best practices throughout Pierce County’s nonprofit community by convening learning communities where local leaders can gain insight from each others’ experiences and build stronger networks.

-Through our Spark Grants program, we work to inspire grassroots leadership and action through individual micro-grants up to $1,500.
-Spark Grants fuel go-getters, organizers, and community trailblazers who have great ideas to make their neighborhood a better place but need a small boost.
+Through our Spark Grants program, we support grassroots leadership and action.
+Individual micro-grants of up to $1,500 provide a financial boost to community trailblazers who have great ideas to make their neighborhood a better place.

-Spark Grants have been leveraged to finance a range of innovative projects including music and theater camps for kids, a support group for single dads, a tool library, a farmer’s market, and a wood splitter to provide firewood for families in need.
+Spark Grants have helped finance a range of innovative projects including music and theater camps for kids, a support group for single dads, a tool library, a farmer’s market, and a wood splitter who provided firewood for families in need.
 As of 2016, 43 projects have been completed, reaching more than 5,000 people.

-We recognize that our local nonprofits are only as strong as their internal talents, resources and operational systems.
-For them to serve more people and deliver high-quality services, they must have the infrastructure that allows them to grow in a healthy and sustainable manner.
+We recognize that our local nonprofits are only as strong as their internal talents, resources, and operational systems.
+For nonprofits to serve more people and deliver high-quality services, they need an infrastructure that allows them to grow in a healthy and sustainable manner.

-GTCF supports nonprofit capacity building with not only $150,000 in annual grant funding, but also through professional development workshops that are focused on storytelling for fundraising growth and volunteer recruitment, board engagement and financial strengthening, and program improvement based on best practices.
+GTCF supports nonprofit capacity building with $150,000 in annual grant funding, and also through professional development workshops.
+Through storytelling, nonprofits participate in peer learning about fundraising growth and volunteer recruitment, board engagement and financial strengthening, and program improvement based on best practices.

-We all recognize how fast time flies by, which is why we believe it is essential to prepare today’s youth to lead our communities in the future.
+We believe it is essential to prepare today’s youth to lead our communities in the future.
 At GTCF, we focus on the challenges faced by youth during the time they spend out of school.
 Through a range of programs, we fund opportunities for young people to learn, engage, and lead.
 These are critical in helping youth navigate complex transitions to adulthood and map out pathways to career and life success.
 More specifically, we support youth through our Youth Program Quality Initiative (YPQI) and Youth Philanthropy Board (YPB).